906-214-2308

 Iron River, MI 49935

-This comprehensive guide provides official season dates and regulations, details on public hunting areas and access points, local lodging and meat processing resources, disease updates, population forecasts, and ethical hunting guidance.
+Drawing directly from Michigan DNR regulations, this comprehensive guide provides official season dates and regulations, details on public hunting areas and access points, local lodging and meat processing resources, disease updates, population forecasts, and ethical hunting guidance.

-During this season, hunters may use bows, crossbows, or other approved archery equipment that meet broadhead and draw-weight standards under DNR regulation.
+During this season, hunters may use bows, crossbows, or other approved archery equipment that meet broad-head and draw-weight standards under DNR regulation.

 Archery season rewards early preparation reduced hunting pressure and cooler weather make for quiet, productive sits.
-Using fixed-blade broadheads, tuning sights, and ensuring proper arrow balance improve shot precision and harvest success.
+Using fixed-blade broad-heads, tuning sights, and ensuring proper arrow balance improve shot precision and harvest success.

 Firearm Season: November 15–30, 2025